 The most reliable method to combine several data sources is to develop so-called ”integrated species distribution models” [35, 36, 37].
 Integrated species distribution models allow to take detection and protocol differences into account [35, 36, 37].
-Integrated models are often hierarchical models [36], i.e. a sequence of related models ordered by their conditional probability structure [34].
+Integrated models are often hierarchical models [36], i.e. a sequence of related models ordered according to their conditional probability structure [34].
 In hierarchical models, there are one or more intermediate levels involving latent variables.
-In our case, the models have a component for the observations and a component for the ecological state of our system [36, 34].
-The component for the observation is different for each data sources, while the component for the ecological state is the same across all data sources.
+In our case, the models comprise two components: one for observations and another for the ecological state of the system [36, 34].
+The component for the observation is different for each data source, while the component for the ecological state is the same across all data sources.
 The idea is that each observation protocol gives a different representation of the same reality.

 Compared to models based on a single data source, integrated models present several major advantages, with the primary one being enhanced accuracy in estimating ecological parameters of interest [38, 34].
 Sometimes, they enable to estimate additional parameters not attainable through separate analyses of each data source or to have a broadened spatial and temporal coverage of the studied population [39, 37].

 Depending on the available data and the specific ecological question, different classes of species distribution models can be employed.
-Occupancy models [34, 32, 40] are suitable to use for detection/non-detection data, or if the ecological focus is on the occurrence probability of a species at a site on a defined area.
+Occupancy models [34, 32, 40] use detection/non-detection data to estimate occurrence probability of a species at a site on a defined area.
 When count data are available and the ecological focus is on the abundance of a species at each site, N-mixture models can be utilized [34, 33, 41].
-To guide public policy or understand species distribution, occupancy models are more widely used than N-mixture models [42], mainly because detection/non-detection data are more frequently available, due to their lower cost.
-Count data contain more information than detection / non-detection data, thus one would expect the power to detect spatial changes to be stronger for count data.
-For this reason, N-mixture models can provide more detailed information on spatial process than occupancy models.
-But, in some cases occupancy models might be sufficient and could even serve as a surrogate for abundance estimation [43], particularly for rare species with low density [44].
-However, this is less likely to be the case for seabirds, that are neither rare or at-low density.
+To guide public policy or understand species distribution, occupancy models are usually more widely used than N-mixture models [42], mainly because detection/non-detection data are more frequently available, due to their lower cost.
+Count data contain more information than detection / non-detection data, thus one would expect the power to detect spatial changes to be stronger for N-mixture models that can provide more detailed information on spatial process than occupancy models.
+But, in some cases occupancy models may be sufficient and could even serve as a surrogate for abundance estimation [43], particularly for rare species with low density [44].
+However, this is less likely to be the case for seabirds, that are neither rare nor at low density.
 Additionally, occupancy models are often easier to fit than

 N-mixture models [44], as the fundamental assumptions of the latter are frequently not met.
-Few studies have compared these two methods directly [44].
-In the context of wind farm planning, it would be interesting to know if the use of detection/non-detection data could be sufficient to determine the spatial vulnerability of seabirds to wind farm.
+To date, few studies have directly compared these two methods [44].
+In the context of wind farm planning, it would be interesting to know if the use of detection/non-detection data could be sufficient to determine the spatial vulnerability of seabirds to wind farms.

 Apart from count data, spatial distribution can also be determined from positions acquired by GPS devices [45].
 GPS-tracking data is traditionally used to study habitat selection through a used-availability design, which compares the proportion of observations in different habitat types to the availability of those habitats across the landscape [45, 46].
 Although not its primary focus, habitat selection analysis can also provide insights into species distribution [45].

-As the quantity and variety of data increase, there’s a growing trend of using diverse data types to model species distribution [37], but employing a model-based approach to combine disparate data is not yet common practice.
+As the quantity and variety of data increase, there is a growing trend of using diverse data types to model species distribution [37], but employing a model-based approach to combine disparate data is not yet common practice.
 Count and GPS data capture complementary aspects of animal space-use [1].
 Count data provide broad-scale population-level information,